"Show Me You Comply... Without Showing Me Anything": Zero-Knowledge Software Auditing for AI-Enabled Systems: Proposed Framework

 \subsection{ML-Enabled System Verification Lifecycle: Guidelines for Protocol Selection}

-Herein, we present the building blocks of the methodical part of the framework.
-In this first stage, the actor involved is the IT Solution Architect (SA), in collaboration with the ML Engineer (ML)~\cite{kreuzberger_machine_2023}.
-The output of this stage is a document describing: (i) the purpose of the audit, (ii) the MLOps stage involved in the audit, (iii) the artifact (e.g., a model, a dataset, or a metric) that needs to be audited, and (iv) the protocol chosen.
-As we discuss in this section, the last item is strictly dependent on the previous ones, as every stage of the MLOps verification lifecycle has different implicit requirements, as well as the inherent implementation properties of the ML models.
-The production of this document allows for clear ownership and accountability over the implementation of a specific audit practice.
+This section describes the methodical part of the framework.
+At this stage, the IT Solution Architect (SA) collaborates with the ML Engineer (ML)~\cite{kreuzberger_machine_2023}.
+The output is a document describing (i) the purpose of the audit, (ii) the MLOps stage involved, (iii) the artifact to be audited (e.g., a model, a dataset, or a metric), and (iv) the chosen protocol.
+The last item depends on the previous ones, since each stage of the MLOps verification lifecycle has different implicit requirements, as do the implementation properties of the ML models.
+Producing this document gives clear ownership and accountability over a specific audit practice.